Laura and Kevin Cieslukowski, We See You San Diego, in San Diego, Ca.

 Bill Ridgley, Tori's Angels, in Panora, Ia.

-“Giving… making a difference in someone’s life” has been the mission of Jersey Mike’s from the beginning.
+“Giving…making a difference in someone’s life” has been the mission of Jersey Mike’s from the beginning.
 It started with Jersey Mike’s Founder Peter Cancro who shares the importance of giving back and inspires the rest of the company.
-Jersey Mike’s named the Sub Abover grants to reinforce its goal to: Help nourish.
-Help flourish.
-Be a sub above.

-This past March was Jersey Mike’s 9th Annual Month of Giving fundraising initiative, when more than 1,550 Jersey Mike’s locations across the country joined forces with more than 200 local charities.
-This year Month of Giving raised over $7.3 Million for local charities nationwide!
-The campaign culminates in a nationwide event, Day of Giving, when local Jersey Mike’s owners and operators will donate their resources and every single dollar that comes in to local charities.
-For more information on participating restaurants and charity partners, please visit www.jerseymikes.com/mog/charities.
+This March is Jersey Mike’s 10th Annual Month of Giving fundraising initiative, when more than 1,700 Jersey Mike’s locations across the country are joining forces with more than 200 local charities.
+Last year’s Month of Giving raised more than $7.3 million for local charities nationwide, and this year Jersey Mike’s wants to break last year’s record-setting total.

-Since 2010, Jersey Mike’s locations throughout the country have raised nearly $30 million for worthy local charities and have distributed more than 2 million free sub sandwiches to help numerous causes.
+Since 2010, Jersey Mike’s locations throughout the country have raised more than $41 million for worthy local charities and have distributed more than 2 million free sub sandwiches to help numerous causes.

 Being a Sub Above is both a way of doing business and a way of life.
 That’s why we’ve dedicated more than $40 million to thousands of local charities.